Butterfly pea flower tea

 Butterfly pea flower tea, commonly known as blue tea, is a caffeine-free herbal beverage (Note: also known as a tisane) made from decoction or infusion of the flower petals or whole flower of the Clitoria ternatea plant, alternatively known as butterfly pea, Aprajita, Asian pigeonwings, blue pea, Blue Tea Flowers, or Cordofan pea.

 Derived from a plant that is common to most South East Asian countries, butterfly pea flower tea has been brewed for centuries but only recently been introduced to tea drinkers outside the indigenous area.
-Butterfly pea flower tea gains its distinctive tint from the deep blue color of the petals that has made the plant a popular dye for centuries.
-One of the distinctive aspects of the tea is the fact that the liquid changes color based on the pH level of the substance added to it, for instance, adding lemon juice to the tea will turn it purple.
+Butterfly pea flower tea has a distinctive tint from the deep blue color of the petals that has made the plant a widely used dye for centuries.
+Tea changes color based on the pH level of the substance added to it.
+Adding acidic ingredients like lemon juice to the tea will turn it purple.

 Clitoria flowers or blue tea flowers are used for their supposed medicinal properties in Ayurveda.